 Getting Around the Problem of Fresh Goods

 Some people might object to the idea of shopping entirely online.
 However, with improved shipping techniques and some ingenious business ideas, the ability to get fresh goods, and otherwise perishable items delivered to your door is becoming more widespread, especially in cities.
-Many people are already getting a test run of this in 2020 due to the Coronavirus related lockdowns and many store closings in their area.
+Many people have been getting a test run of this since 2020 due to the Coronavirus related lockdowns and many store closings in their area.

 As all these options become more common and normalized, the gap between fresh goods and the mainstay pantry items will shrink.

 The internet has a history of welcoming newcomers to the market easily.
 Now, tech giants might try to acquire these companies early on to maintain their hold.
-Still, one way or another, with the advent of these new companies and the technologies they use, will adapt how people shop and consider products online.
-The only certainty is uncertainly, and the more the online world might try to resist change, the more likely it is to come to pass.
+Still, one way or another, the advent of these new companies and the technologies they use will adapt how people shop and consider products online.
+The only certainty is uncertainty, and the more the online world might try to resist change, the more likely it is to come to pass.

 Online shopping, while exploding in popularity, is still relatively young as a concept and a practice.
 Laws, best practices, and other things are still working themselves out in multiple spheres of influence.
-There are many areas still left undefined in the world of online commerce and online retail that collectively, we will need to discuss what the best practices are and what is acceptable.
+There are many areas still left undefined in the world of online commerce and online retail.
+We will need to discuss what the best practices are and what is acceptable.
 The next decade will be an interesting one, and even then, it is doubtful it will all be figured out by the end.